rjorton/OIE2023/README.md

 weeSAM --bam S1.bam --html S1
 ```

+**NB:** This is a new sample, but the steps are exactly the same.
+Essentially, you will want change the names of your input FASTQ filenames and the output files (e.g. from S1 to S2) in each command.

 ***
 ### Questions

-**Question 7** – how many reads are in the original FASTQ files and how manu reads are mapped to the sars2_ref.fasta genome for sample Sim2?
+**Question 7** – how many reads are in the original FASTQ files and how many reads are mapped to the sars2_ref.fasta genome for Sample2?

-**Question 8** – how many reads are unmapped?
+**Question 8** – how many reads are unmapped? what is the average coverage and breadth of coverage?
 ***

 # 4: Consensus calling

-We have now aigned each of our samples (S1 and S2) to the Wuhan-Hu-1 (NC_045512.2) SARS-CoV-2 reference genome reference sequence, and now we want to call a consensus sequence.
+We have now aigned each of our samples (S1 and S2) to the Wuhan-Hu-1 (NC_045512.2) SARS-CoV-2 reference genom sequence, and now we want to call a consensus sequence.

 What is a consensus sequence?
-At each genome position in the SAM/BAM alignment file, call the most frequent nucleotide observed in all of the reads aligned at the position.
-This includes insertions and deletion (indels).
+At each genome position in the SAM/BAM alignment file, call the most frequent nucleotide (or insertion/deletion) observed in all of the reads aligned at the position.

 In this practical, we will use a tool called [iVar](https://andersen-lab.github.io/ivar/html/manualpage.html) to call the consensus sequence, which utilises the [mpileup](http://www.htslib.org/doc/samtools-mpileup.html) function of samtools.

-**NB:** the server we are using (alpha2) has a conflict/error when running ivar by default, to resolve it please COPY and PASTE the below command into your terminal window and hit the enter button:
+**NB:** the server we are using (alpha2) has a conflict/error when running ivar by default, to resolve it please **COPY** and **PASTE** the below command into your terminal window and hit the enter button:

 ```
 LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/software/htslib-v1.12/lib
 ```

-First, let work on sample Sample1, so we need to change directory (cd) into the correct folder:
+First, let work on Sample1, so we need to change directory (cd) into the correct folder:

 ```
 cd ~/Richard/Sample1